digidem/mapeo-map-server/API.md

 ### `GET /imports/:importId`

 - Params:
-  - `importId`: The ID for the desired import.
+  - `importId: string`: The ID for the desired import.

 Get information about an import that has occurred or is occurring.
 This is a subset of what's represented in the database, which includes information such as the type of import, its state and progress, and important timestamps.
 An import can represent a variety of different assets, such as tiles or style-related assets like fonts, glyphs, etc. The payload will look like this: